utnet-org/utility-readonly/docs/architecture/README.md

 greater scalability, NEAR protocol uses sharding, which allows a node to hold only a small subset (shard) of the whole state.

-`neard` is a stateful, restartable process.
-When `neard` starts, the node connects to the network and starts processing blocks (block is a batch of transactions, processed together; transactions are batched into blocks for greater efficiency).
+`uncd` is a stateful, restartable process.
+When `uncd` starts, the node connects to the network and starts processing blocks (block is a batch of transactions, processed together; transactions are batched into blocks for greater efficiency).
 The results of processing are persisted in the database.